-PacTrans receives is funding from the USDOT via RITA to operate as a University Transportation Center (UTC).
+PacTrans receives its funding from the USDOT to operate as a University Transportation Center (UTC).
+As our About page [insert internal link to our about landing page] discusses, our initial center received a total $6.9M to disseminate for research over over its four-year lifespan and our second center received $7.66M to disseminate for research over its four-year lifespan.
 As such, every UTC is required to match funding on a 1:1 basis.
+This means that for every dollar given by PacTrans to a principal investigator for research, another dollar must be given from another entity.
 PacTrans is required to provide documentation to RITA for dollars matched.
 Therefore, all PacTrans research projects are required to have matching on a 1:1 basis.

-For more information, please read the PacTrans Cost-Share PDF Document.
+For more information, please read the PACTRANS COST SHARE EXPLANATION

 Pactrans engages in two types of research projects: what we call “Small Projects,” and “Multi-Institutional Project.”
 The small projects are designed to help foster pilot projects within each consortium university.
 The large sized projects (or Multi-Institutional Projects) are designed to include one or more partner institutions.
 The basics differences between the two types of projects are outlined in the table below.

 Two final important differences between the two types of research are as follows: